 If at-home remedies do not work for you, it is possible you might have sleep apnea.
 If you or a loved one suspects you may have this condition, it is important to consult with your doctor as soon as possible.
 Dr. Shukovsky works closely with many sleep medicine professionals, and can assist with obtaining a proper diagnosis.

 Devices to Stop Snoring

-Depending on your specific needs, there are a variety of options when it comes to devices that can stop snoring:
+Depending on your specific needs, there are a variety of sleep better solutions and devices that can stop snoring:

 Custom-made oral appliances can often be an easy way to help open airways and prevent snoring and sleep apnea.
 Similar to a night guard or retainer, these appliances are designed to fit comfortably inside the mouth while you are sleeping, and easily be removed in the morning.
 If you are an appropriate candidate for an oral appliance, Dr. Shukovsky can have one made specifically for you that is designed to address your unique needs.